szw/vim-dict/README.md

     :Dict

-You can also select words in the visual mode with help of the `DictSelection` command:

-    :DictSelection
+The same works on selection - just select multiple words in the Visual mode.

 Configuration
 -------------